All Products

 Document Center

-The auto-increment primary key column feature has the following characteristics:
+The auto-increment primary key column has the following features:

-• The values of an auto-increment primary key column are unique and increase monotonically but not always continuously within a partition that shares the same partition key value.
+• The values of an auto-increment column are unique and strictly increase at the partition key level, but are not guaranteed to be consecutive.

-• The values of an auto-increment primary key column are 64-bit signed integers of the LONG data type.
+• The data type of an auto-increment column is a 64-bit signed integer.

 Note

-The auto-increment primary key column feature does not affect the conditions that you specify for conditional update.
+Using the auto-increment primary key column feature does not affect the rules for conditional updates.
 For more information, see Conditional updates.

 Usage notes

-• You can specify an auto-increment primary key column only when you create a data table.
-You cannot specify an auto-increment primary key column for an existing data table.
+• You can specify an auto-increment column only when you create a data table.
+You cannot add an auto-increment column to an existing data table.

-• You can specify a primary key column only of the INTEGER type as the auto-increment primary key column.
-Each value generated for an auto-increment primary key column is a 64-bit signed integer of the LONG data type.
+• Only a primary key column of the integer type can be set as an auto-increment column.
+The system-generated value for an auto-increment column is a 64-bit signed integer.

-• You cannot specify an attribute column as the auto-increment primary key column.
+• An attribute column cannot be set as an auto-increment column.

-• You cannot use the auto-increment primary key column feature and the local transaction feature at the same time.
+• The auto-increment primary key column feature and the local transaction feature cannot be used at the same time.

-• If you write data to a table that contains an auto-increment primary key column, you must return and record the values of the auto-increment primary key column for subsequent data updates and data read.
+• When you write data to a table with an auto-increment primary key column, you must retrieve and record the value of the auto-increment column for subsequent data updates or reads.

 API operations

-The following table describes the API operations that are related to the auto-increment primary key column feature.
+The following table describes the API operations related to the auto-increment primary key column feature.

 Description